- Frames of debate

 - List of newspaper articles from the New York Times and the Washington Post on the Central America movement, 1980-1989 (chronological)

-- Annotated list of books and journal articles on the Central America Movement (alphabetical)
+- Annotated list of books, articles, and dissertations on the Central America Movement (alphabetical)

 * * *